jonasangstrom/bloggen/_posts/2020-11-10-added_link_to_google_sholar.md

               </li>
               {% endif %}
 ```
-and changed the copy it to:
+and changed the copy to:
 ```html
               {% if site.author.scholar %}
               <!-- Scholar -->